RexManglicmot/Mayo-NLP-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

     ## [1] 228   4

-Good.
-Now, let’s view the first few rows of the dataset using the head function.
+Now that the X column has been removed, we can confirm that the dataset contains only the relevant columns: reviewer name, location, rating, and review text.

 ``` r
 #View first rows of the observations of the data